-The Bresser Telescope N 150/1400 Pollux EQ-3 combines a 150 mm aperture with a 1400 mm focal length, resulting in f/9.3 optics.
-This makes the telescope ideal for detailed planetary observations and high-contrast lunar viewing.
-Thanks to its high light gathering power of 460x, this telescope reveals sharp details of Saturn, Jupiter, Mars, and the Moon.
+The Bresser Telescope N 150/1400 Pollux EQ-3 combines a 150 mm aperture with a focal length of 1400 mm, resulting in f/9.3 optics.
+This makes the telescope ideal for detailed planetary observations and high-contrast lunar observations.
+Thanks to its high light output of 460x, this telescope reveals sharp details of Saturn, Jupiter, Mars and the Moon.

-Looking for a telescope that shows sharp details of the moon and planets, while also exploring deep-sky objects?
-The Bresser 150/1400 Pollux is powerful, stable, and ready to use – including accessories and smartphone adapter.
+Are you looking for a telescope that allows you to see sharp details on the moon and planets, as well as explore deep-sky objects?
+The Bresser 150/1400 Pollux is powerful, stable and ready to use right away - accessories and smartphone adapter included.

-With a 150 mm mirror, this telescope captures plenty of light, allowing you to see more — from Saturn’s rings to nebulae like Orion.
-The long focal length of 1400 mm enables high magnifications without the image becoming unstable.
+With a 150 mm mirror captures a lot of light, allowing you to see more - from Saturn's rings to nebulae like Orion.
+The long focal length of 1400 mm makes it possible to use high magnifications without rapid image instability.

 ✓ Jupiter with cloud bands and moons

-✓ Saturn with its rings, including Cassini Division
+✓ Saturn with its rings, including Cassini line

-✓ Bright deep-sky objects like the Orion Nebula and Andromeda Galaxy
+✓ Bright deep-sky objects such as the Orion Nebula and the Andromeda Nebula

-✓ Double stars and open clusters like the Pleiades
+✓ Double stars and open clusters such as the Pleiades

 Why this model stands out:

-– EQ-3 mount with slow-motion controls: precise and stable object tracking
+- EQ-3 mount With slow-motion operation: precise and stable tracking of objects

 - High magnification capacity thanks to f/9.3 optics and included Barlow lens

-– Red dot finder helps quickly locate objects
+- Red dot finder Helps find objects quickly

-– Includes smartphone adapter: perfect for taking your first astrophotos
+- Smartphone adapter included: ideal for taking your first astrophotos

-– Solar filter included for safe solar observation (use only with this filter!)
+- Solar filter included For safe sun perception (use only with this filter!)

 What's in the box: